The Wealth Visionnaireยฎ

 Understanding your two portfolio targets

-Legacy Portfolio — Based on the 4% rule.
+Legacy Freedom Number — Based on the 4% rule.
 You live off investment returns each year and never touch the principal.
 Your wealth stays intact and passes to the people and causes you love.

-Full Life Portfolio — The minimum you need if you plan to spend every dollar over your retirement years.
+Full Life Freedom Number — The minimum you need if you plan to spend every dollar over your freedom years.
 This is always a lower target.
 Neither choice is wrong — they reflect different intentions for your wealth.

 Live off returns · leave a legacy